erikkemperman/spheresort/README.md

 The main source file resides in bower_components/spheresort.
 Eventually, I ought to split the demo and the core script in two separate branches, where the latter is a bower dependency of the former.

+I've published this a bit prematurely, I suppose, and really should add some explanation and documentation ASAP.